Get the Tap app

 Before all but vanishing, the last trace of communication we know of from Satoshi Nakamoto was a message to Mike Hearn, another developer, on 23 April 2011, that read: "I've moved on to other things.
 It's in good hands with Gavin and everyone."
 And just as abruptly as Bitcoin had entered the world, Nakamoto left it.

-While many people have been suspected of being Satoshi Nakamoto, there is yet to be enough evidence to convince anyone else.
+While many people have been suspected of being Satoshi Nakamoto, there is yet to be enough evidence to convince everyone else.
 Over the years, many journalists have tried to lift the veil, and again, to no avail.
-For over a decade the world has been left wondering who is behind the anonymous name, and why would they not come forward?
+For over a decade, the world has been left wondering who is behind the anonymous name, and why would they not come forward?

 The biggest contenders for the mystery person have been Hal Finney, Nick Szabo, and Dave Kleiman, who have all denied this.
-One man, Craig Wright, has come forward to claim to be Satoshi Nakamoto, however, the industry remains unconvinced.
+One man, Craig Wright, has come forward to claim to be Satoshi Nakamoto, however, the industry remains unconvinced (along with a judge in a recent legal battle that played out in a British court).

 Hal Finney